-Every brand has a personality and every marketer / designer should know how to speak its language without using any words.
+Every brand has a personality and every marketer/designer should know how to speak its language without using any words.
 Easy, right?
-But branding is a full-house game constructed around conveying a message, building an experience and constructing a relationship with the audiences.
+But branding is a full-house game constructed around conveying a message, building experience and constructing a relationship with the audiences.

-The personality of the brand is perceived by different factors — and I say perceived, because the visuals are important more than ever.
-The colours that dresses your brand are playing an important role in how they support this personality that you want to portray.
+The personality of the brand is perceived by different factors — and I say perceived because the visuals are important more than ever.
+The colour combinations that dress your brand are playing an important role in how they support this personality that you want to portray.

 Basics of colour psychology can help you achieve great goals in advertising.

-So, don’t panic when a colour speaks one thing, but in the relation to the brand it delivers a slightly different response.
+So, don’t panic when a colour speaks one thing, but in relation to the brand, it delivers a slightly different response.